Measles Cases Mount In Pacific Northwest Outbreak

 What's happening to the children who come back with a positive diagnosis for measles?

 Because you're contagious for four days after the rash onset, children would be kept home until then.
-Four days after the rash begins you're generally not contagious.
+Four days after the rash begins, you're generally not contagious.

 When we are able to identify a child who's got measles, [from a public health perspective] we are concerned with identifying where they've been during the period they were contagious, because we want to prevent it from spreading.
 We've got to be concerned about the people who were exposed who aren't immunized.

-Your department has put out a list of public exposure locations in Clark County that includes doctors' offices, schools, daycares, churches, a Trader Joe's and a Wal-Mart.
+Your department has put out a list of public exposure locations in Clark County that includes doctors' offices, schools, day cares, churches, a Trader Joe's and a Walmart.
 Are you saying any unvaccinated people who are at those places during a particular window of time could become infected?

 Yes.
 This is one of the most contagious viruses known to mankind.
-It's airborne-spread and can linger in an area up to two hours somebody leaves.
+It's airborne spread and can linger in an area up to two hours [after] somebody leaves.

 If the exposure site is in a school, we have to work with the school to identify any children and staff at that school who are unvaccinated.
 And we have to exclude them from school for 21 days, which is the amount of time it could take to develop measles.

-We are particularly concerned if the exposure is in a doctor's office or an emergency department, because the people most at risk of getting measles are infants who are too young to be vaccinated, people with immune suppression who you might run into in an emergency room or doctor's office, and pregnant women who haven't been vaccinated.
+We are particularly concerned if the exposure is in a doctor's office or an emergency department, because the people most at risk of getting measles are infants who are too young to be vaccinated, people with immune suppression who you might run into in an emergency room or doctor's office and pregnant women who haven't been vaccinated.

-Washington is one of 17 states that allows a philosophical exemption for vaccinations.
+Washington is one of 17 states that allow a philosophical exemption for vaccinations.
 Do you think that's a mistake?

 I'm supportive of changing that exemption.
-In Washington state there are three ways to exempt your child from the immunization requirements in school.
+In Washington state, there are three ways to exempt your child from the immunization requirements in school.

-One is a medical exemption which is really rare, there are very few medical contraindications to immunization.
+One is a medical exemption, which is really rare.
+There are very few medical contraindications to immunization.

-There is a religious exemption that's also rarely used because there aren't many religions I can think of that say "thou shalt not vaccinate your child."
+There is a religious exemption that's also rarely used, because there aren't many religions I can think of that say, "Thou shalt not vaccinate your child."

 So the vast majority of exemptions are personal or philosophical.
-California got rid of their personal exemption a few years ago after the Disneyland outbreak and I'm hoping that the Washington State Legislature does the same.
+California got rid of their personal exemption a few years ago after the Disneyland outbreak, and I'm hoping that the Washington State Legislature does the same.

 You can actually go on the Washington State Department of Health website and look at our interactive map to see immunization rates at any school in the state.

-The average overall immunization rate in K through 12 in Clark County is about 78 percent and for measles for herd immunity to stop transmission you need something like around 90-95 percent.
+The average overall immunization rate in K through 12 in Clark County is about 78 percent, and for measles, for herd immunity to stop transmission, you need something like around 90 to 95 percent.

 The 78 percent average is bad enough, but there are schools within Clark County with immunization rates far below that.
-That really keeps me up at night, because if you introduce measles to a population like that it can spread very rapidly.
+That really keeps me up at night, because if you introduce measles to a population like that, it can spread very rapidly.

 You trained as a family physician at a time when measles was not considered a threat because people were getting vaccinated.
 What is it like to see this disease threaten American lives once again?